Mind the Game: Background and development

-Release and second season
+Release

 Steve Nash (pictured in 2007) replaced JJ Redick as LeBron James' co-host in season 2.

 Mind the Game premiered on digital streaming platforms on March 19, 2024, with its video format being released on an eponymous YouTube channel.

 In June 2024, Redick signed on to be the head coach of James' Lakers.
 During his introductory press conference on June 24, Redick stated that he was "done with podcasting", including his appearances on Mind the Game.
 At the time, the podcast released nine episodes.
 On the future status of Mind the Game, Sports Illustrated writer Eva Geitheim stated "it's unclear if James will continue the podcast on his own, bring on a new co-host, or end the podcast altogether".
 Meanwhile, ESPN writer Dave McMenamin referred to the podcast as "shuttered".
 Redick did however add during his introductory press conference that there would be closure of sorts for Mind the Game, stating "we'll just do something for all of the people that listened and we'll have a small little video".

 On March 26, 2025, a second season was announced, with former NBA player Steve Nash joining James as the new co-host, replacing Redick.
 Produced by Uninterrupted and Wondery, the second season premiered on April 1 and was released on YouTube and Amazon Prime.

+In 2026, Indiana Pacers point guard Tyrese Haliburton joined James to guest host an episode of the podcast.
+Actor Timothée Chalamet appeared on a live recording of the podcast, as part of a promotional tour for his film Marty Supreme.